 As mentioned above, museums largely depend on external funding.
 The money may come from the government, private investors, and charity.
 If a museum is dedicated to an institution (i.e., The Museum for the United Nations) or a company, they might also sponsor them.

 The struggle of being relevant

 It is easy to think that if an institution is dealing with history and the past, – it is outdated.
 People are more focused on the present or the future.
-However, the modern museums do their best to stay in trend.
+However, modern museums do their best to stay in trend.

 How?
 They adopt new technologies.
 The society is developing very quickly, and museums must keep up with modern tendencies.
 A few years ago this meant setting up TV screens and making electronic tickets.
 Now museums are starting to embrace VR technologies.

 When you think of VR, the first thing that comes to your mind is its essence – immersion.
 Virtual reality is primarily an immersive experience.
-Thus, it is quite evident that it adds value to the ordinary museum experience.
+Thus, it is quite evident that VR adds value to the ordinary museum experience.
 However, virtual reality offers even more benefits.